 Prior to 2018, Treasury and state insurance regulators separately collected data concerning terrorism risk insurance.
 Beginning in 2018, Treasury, state insurance regulators, and the National Association of Insurance Commissioners (NAIC) developed a consolidated collection approach that permits companies subject to both data calls to separately submit the same information to Treasury and state insurance regulators.

-The 2021 TRIP Data Call Reporting Period is now open.
-Participating insurers must register and submit complete data forms no later than May 15, 2021.
+The 2022 TRIP Data Call Reporting Portal is open to receive registrations effective April 1, 2022.
+Participating insurers must register and submit complete data forms no later than May 16, 2022.
 Please visit https://www.tripsection111data.com/ for registration information.